Leon740/app-countries/README.md

 # Motivation

-Learn React and all of it's concepts
+Learn React and all of it's concepts.

 # Stack